Focker-in-Law: Production

-In December 2024, a new film in the Meet the Parents franchise was reported to be in development at Universal Pictures.
-John Hamburg was set to write the script, while Robert De Niro, Ben Stiller, Teri Polo, and Blythe Danner are negotiating to reprise their roles from the previous films.
+In December 2024, a new film in the Fockers franchise was reported to be in development at Universal Pictures.
+John Hamburg was set to write the script, while Robert De Niro, Ben Stiller, Teri Polo, and Blythe Danner were negotiating to reprise their roles from the previous films.

-In March 2025, John Hamburg was confirmed to be writing and directing the film.
+In March 2025, Hamburg was confirmed to be writing and directing the film.
 The cast was confirmed to reprise their roles as well.
 In May 2025, Ariana Grande joined the cast.

 In June 2025, it was announced that Paramount Pictures, co-financier and the international distributor of Little Fockers (2010), would co-produce the film.
 Later that month, Owen Wilson joined the cast, reprising his role as Kevin Rawley.
 In late July, Skyler Gisondo was in talks to join the film.
-Later that month, it was announced that the film had been titled Focker In-Law, with Gisondo confirmed to be joining the cast alongside Beanie Feldstein.
+Later that month, it was announced that the film had been titled Focker-in-Law, with Gisondo confirmed to be joining the cast alongside Beanie Feldstein.
 In November 2025, it was revealed that Eduardo Franco was a part of the cast.

 Principal photography began in New York City on August 18, 2025, and wrapped on November 1.

+Theodore Shapiro composed the score for the film.

 Release

-Focker In-Law is scheduled to be released in the United States by Universal Pictures on November 25, 2026, and internationally by Paramount Pictures.
+Focker-in-Law is scheduled to be released in the United States by Universal Pictures on November 25, 2026, and internationally by Paramount Pictures.
+The film's first trailer was released on April 15, 2026.